Action Learning is a form of peer mentoring.

 Who facilitates the sessions?

-The sessions will be led by Rachel Nelken, a trained Action Learning facilitator, with accreditation from the ILM Institute for Leadership and Management in London.
+The sessions will be led by Delia Barker, a trained Action Learning facilitator with a background in dance and the performing arts sector.

 Each group will be chosen to reflect a range of experiences and backgrounds, to enable rich, multifaceted discussion, based on information on your application form.